by Mike Ratliff

 These of the last sort keep the law of their own accord and that in the heart, and have professed perpetual war against the lusts and appetites of the flesh, till they be utterly subdued: yet not through their own strength, but knowing and knowledging their weakness cry ever for strength to God which hath promised assistance unto all that call upon him.
 These follow God and are led by his Spirit.
 The other two are led of lusts and appetites.- William Tyndale

 Despite the archaic English in this wonderful passage we see clearly that the authentic Christian is a doer of the word not a hearer only.
 He or she obeys God’s law because it is natural for them to do so.
 They are in a constant war against the lusts of the flesh.
 What about disingenuous Christians?
 Are they doers of the word?
 They may very well keep the law but not from their hearts.
 They may be incredibly bound to legalism and appear very godly.
 However, they disobey the spirit of the law because the spirit is not in them.
-As James said in 1:27 — Religion that is pure and undefiled before God, the Father, is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world.
+As James said in 1:27 — Pure and undefiled religion in the sight of our God and Father is this: to visit orphans and widows in their distress, and to keep oneself unstained by the world.

 I would like to close this discussion with one of my favorite passages.